Secure Email for SMEs: What You Need to Know (Ultimate Guide)

 Assess The Situation

 • Sent an email to the wrong person?
-Ask them to delete it (or use Mailock to revoke)
+Request deletion or use Mailock to revoke it.

 Contain And Report

-Contact anyone whose data has been compromised so they can protect themselves, for example by changing their passwords.
+Notify anyone whose data has been affected so they can take protective measures, such as changing passwords.

 ICO self-assessment

-Once you can’t do any more to contain the situation or protect those involved, or if your 72-hour timer is running out, submit your report to the ICO by calling 0303 123 1113.
+If you cannot contain the situation further or if your 72-hour window is closing, submit your report to the ICO by calling 0303 123 1113.

 The Best Protection